Why You Need a Formal Employee Relocation Policy: A 2026 Strategic Guide

 ROI: Turning Relocation into a Talent Advantage

 A formal employee relocation policy is an investment in your employer brand.
 In the 2026 labour market, high-value candidates view relocation benefits as a core part of their compensation package.
-Organisations that offer transparent, tech-enabled support see 78% higher work performance from relocated staff.
+Organisations that offer transparent, tech-enabled support see 70% higher work performance from relocated staff (For more info please visit - Worldwide ERC (The Global Community for Talent Mobility).
 Therefore, a well-managed program reduces the "logistical noise" that distracts employees from their new roles.

 Furthermore, data from 2026 shows that 85% of employees view global relocations as life-changing career endorsements.
 When handled with a "People First" mindset, the move becomes a signal of long-term investment in the employee’s growth.
 By documenting these benefits, you create a defensible ROI engine that answers the executive question: "What are we getting for this million-pound move?" - explore the full cost of failure breakdown here.